-The main highway in Hampton Roads is Interstate 64.
+The main freeway through Hampton Roads is Interstate 64.
 The route links southeastern Virginia with the state capital of Richmond and points west.
-Connections with Interstate 95 & 295 provide access between Hampton Roads and Northern Virginia & Washington D.C.
-The roadway consists of four to eight lanes from Williamsburg to the eastern terminus in Chesapeake.
-Widening expanded the Hampton segment west of Interstate 664 to eight lanes between U.S. 258 (Mercury Boulevard) and Virginia 143 (Jefferson Avenue), including an HOV-lane during peak hours.
+Connections with Interstates 95 and 295 link Hampton Roads with Northern Virginia and Washington D.C.
+I-64 carries between four and eight lanes from Williamsburg to the eastern terminus in Chesapeake.
+Widening expanded the Hampton segment west of Interstate 664 to eight lanes from U.S. 258 (Mercury Boulevard) to Virginia 143 (Jefferson Avenue), including an HOV-lane during peak hours.
 At the James River, Interstate 64 crosses the Hampton Roads Bridge Tunnel.
-Completed in 1957 as a two lane facility, the crossing carries Interstate 64 and U.S. 60 between Phoebus in Hampton to Willoughby Spit in Norfolk.
-Construction resulted in a twin two lane bridge to bring the crossing up to four overall lanes by 1976.
-The completion coincided with the removal of tolls.
+Completed in 1957 as a two lane facility, the crossing carries Interstate 64 and U.S. 60 between Phoebus in Hampton and Willoughby Spit in Norfolk.
+Construction upgraded the crossing with a twin two lane bridge by 1976.
+Completion coincided with the removal of tolls.

 Hampton Roads Beltway

 First signed in 1997,3 the Hampton Roads Beltway was designated in an effort to ease motorist confusion on Interstate 64 in southern Hampton Roads.
 The beltway overlays all of Interstate 664 and I-64 from Exit 264 to Suffolk.
 Trailblazers for the beltway are generally paired with confirming markers along the respective mainline Interstates.